 Refused Entry To Canada

 If you are considered inadmissible to Canada, this means that you are precluded from entry into the country.
 This can be based on any one of a number of different reasons.
-For example, the most common reasons often include a previous criminality, medical condition or noncompliance of regulations associated to a previous entry into Canada.
+For example, the most common reasons often include previous criminality, medical condition or noncompliance with regulations associated with a previous entry into Canada.

 Some people are not allowed to come to Canada.
 They are known as “inadmissible” under Canada’s immigration law.

 There are many reasons Canada may not let you, such as:

 - you are a security risk,

 - you have committed human or international rights violations,